donejs/donejs/docs/guide.md

 donejs add nw
 ```

-We can answer most prompts with the default except for the `version` which needs to be set to the latest stable version (currently `0.12.3`).
-To find the latest version, visit [dl.nwjs.io](http://dl.nwjs.io/).
+We can answer most prompts with the default except for the version which needs to be set to the latest **stable version**.
+Set the version prompt to `0.12.3`.
 Then we can run the build like this:

 ```
 donejs build nw